 By this time, however, Fionn was an old man, and Grainne was not at all happy with the arrangement.
 She thought she would be marrying his son Oisin (yes, the one from the previous tale) or his grandson, Oscar.
-On seeing the handsome Diarmuid, however, an idea came to mind.
-She made a potion and passed it to all in attendance, except herself and Diarmuid of course.
-When everyone was asleep, she approached Diarmuid and told him she loved him, and that they should run away together.
+On seeing Diarmuid, however, she is attracted to the handsome warrior, possibly because of the magical love spot on his forehead that makes him irresistible, but that's another story.
+Regardless of the reason, an idea came to her about how she could avoid marrying Fionn.

-Alas, the story doesn't end there.
-Dearmuid woke one night to the baying of a hound, and determined to protect his family, he went in search of the creature, eventhough Grainne begged him not to.
+Alas, the story didn't end there.
+Years later, Dearmuid woke one night to the baying of a hound, and determined to protect his family, he went in search of the creature, eventhough Grainne begged him not to.
 The only one he found, however, was Fionn MacCuhaill.
 Suspecting the man had finally come to kill him, he confronted his one time friend, but Fionn looked at him as thought he'd lost his mind, saying that he was there searching for one of the Fianna's lost hounds.
 Fionn went on to add that Diarmuid should probably head home since a wild boar was said to be in the vicinity as well.

 Now at first, you might think it was kind of Fionn to warn Diarmuid, since he knew of the geis set upon Dearmuid, but was it?
 Or did he figure the man would react just as he did, Letting his pride get in the way of his good judgment, Diarmuid refused to leave, saying he wouldn't run from a mere pig.